-What to Do and Not to Do in the US: From a Veteran of Both Sides of the Pond
+What to Do (and NOT to Do) in the U.S.: From a Veteran of Both Sides of the Pond

 Ah, the joys of ping-ponging between two continents!
-After spending 20 years in the US and 20 in Europe, I’ve had my fair share of “wait, you do what here?” moments.
+After spending 20 years in the U.S. and 20 in Europe, I’ve had my fair share of “wait, you do what here?” moments.
 Here are some key differences that might just save your life—or at least your sanity.

 1. Hands on the Steering Wheel when Stopped by Police!